winzlebee/subspace/README.md

 > [!WARNING]
 > This project was almost entirely vibe-coded.
 It's intended to provide the bare-minimum functionality to begin a transition from Discord.
 I don't recommend using this in any case where you are allowing access to the server to anyone you don't know personally, as there are **severe security implications**.
 > The authentication part seems to be fine, but the rest of it is a bit of a mess.
-Therefore, make sure if you use it you're using the provided [whitelist](#whitelist) feature to control access to the server.
+Therefore, make sure if you use it you're using the provided [letmein](#letmein) feature to control access to the server.
 > I'm not a security expert, so take this with a grain of salt.
 > Hey, at least I wrote the README 🤷